Trident Pyramid Networks: The importance of processing at the feature pyramid level for better object detection: Introduction

-The TPN core is compared to various baselines on the COCO object detection benchmark \citep{lin2014microsoft}.
-Specific care is taken to ensure the baselines have similar computational characteristics, such that a fair comparison can be made.
-Using a ResNet-50 backbone and a simple one-stage detector head, our TPN core peaks at 41.8 AP on the COCO validation set when using the 3x training schedule (see Subsection~\ref{sec:tpn_experiments}).
-This is a $1.5$ AP improvement over a BiFPN core of similar computational expense.

-When having additional compute to improve performance, practitioners typically decide to replace their backbone with a heavier one.
-A ResNet-50+FPN network for example gets traded for the heavier ResNet-101+FPN network.
-Yet, one might wonder whether it is not more beneficial to add additional computation into the core (\ie at the feature pyramid level) by using a ResNet-50+TPN network, rather than into the backbone by using a ResNet-101+FPN network.
+\textit{Second contribution:} When having additional compute to improve performance, practitioners typically decide to replace their backbone with a heavier one.
+A ResNet-50+FPN network for example gets traded with the heavier ResNet-101+FPN network.
+Yet, one might wonder whether it is not more beneficial to add additional computation into the neck (\ie at the feature pyramid level) by using a ResNet-50+TPN network, rather than into the backbone by using a ResNet-101+FPN network.
 When comparing both options under similar computational characteristics, we show a $1.7$ AP improvement of the ResNet-50+TPN network over the ResNet-101+FPN network.
-This empirically shows that it is more beneficial to add additional computation into the core, highlighting the importance of performing computation at the feature pyramid level in modern-day object detection systems.
-We hope this new insight drives researchers to design even better cores in the future.
+This empirically shows that it is more beneficial to add additional computation into the neck, highlighting the importance of performing computation at the feature pyramid level in modern-day object detection systems.